yulinyige/express/Triage-Process.md

 - Lack of participation for more than 6 months

 If any of these happen we will discuss as a part of the traige portion of the regular TC meetings.
-If you have questions feel free to reach out to any of the TC memebers.
+If you have questions feel free to reach out to any of the TC members.

 ### Other Helpful Hints: